mckornfield/dont-get-hacked/slides.md

 _Mr./Ms. \_\_\_\_: Well, I did file my taxes, did they just not come through?_

 _Scammer: We never received them.
-Sir this is a pressing matter, and we need some information to continue… What is your social security number?_
+Sir this is a pressing matter, and we need some information to continue...
+What is your social security number?_

 </section>